 Deceased Persons Operations.
-As noted above, the Moore Fire Department or EMS-STAT will establish field morgues.
-The Oklahoma Medical Examiners Office will assist with the identification, transportation, and disposition of the deceased per their plans and procedures.
+Field morgues may be initially established by the Moore Fire Department and/or EMSSTAT, with longer term operations transitioning to the Oklahoma Medical Examiner's Office.
+The Medical Examiner's Office will assist with the identification, transportation, and disposition of the deceased per their plans and procedures.